A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 16
+Not every day is bright and shining...
+Today I have been not able to figure out the solution by myself.
+Or actually I found an algorithm that solved the two small inputs in few seconds that was a BFS visit with a sparkle of backtracking.
+Unfortunately it miserably failed on the real input.
+After several hours of runtime it was not finished yet.
+It is probably correct, but it would take forever to get an answer, and then it is when I realized my solution was not the intended one.
+After reading a bit on the internet I understood that today's problem required `Dijkstra's` algorithm to win the stars.
+I also learned a new interesting way to express the direction while walking a maze as a pair of values among -1|0|1.
+Here is how:
+ - (1,  0): move to the right (_East_)
+ - (-1, 0): move to the left (_West_)
+ - (0,  1): move down (_South_)
+ - (0, -1): move up (_North_)
+where the positive values is toward the positive direction in a Cartesian plane oriented like this:
+-|--------> X
+ |
+ |
+ V
+ Y

+Then after looking up a proper solution I managed to overcome the first part of the problem.
+When I read the second half, I literally gave up.
+I knew it had to do with storing the full path somehow while walking through the maze, but how to save only the best one that lead to a minimum score was completely out of my ability.
+I am happy I learned something new today, even if I did not managed to solve anything.
+I wish I could do better with these kind of problems.
+I also learned some new tricks with Rust, therefore the day has not been entirely wasted.
+But hey, life happens.
+Positive!

 # Day 15
 I am pretty amazed by how today I managed to solve both parts.
 For the first one I had no problem at all, the algorithm I imagined worked perfectly once I managed